LeDanh3010/dictionnaryApp/README.md

-add: to add a new word
+add: to add a new word \n
 find: to find word
 edit: to edit word
 remove: to remove word